 Typing experience on the Iqunix L80 is great.
 The solidly-built base and rubber feet mean it stays stable no matter your typing style.
 The Iqunix website indicates you can choose between most Cherry MX and Gateron key switches, so you have a good selection whether you like clicky, tactile or linear switches.
 I chose Cherry MX Silent Red switches as a courtesy to my colleagues.
 Some online vendors also offer TTC switches.
 Which brings us to the next point — the hot-swappable PCB.
 This means you can just buy new switches and replace them yourself.
 This lets you get a new typing experience without having to buy a new keyboard.

-At US$169 from the official site (also found on Shopee for around S$300), the Iqunix L80 is pricey.
+At US$169 from the official site, the Iqunix L80 is pricey.
 In comparison, a similar Keychron K2 is just US$$79, or US$119 if you add on a PBT keycap set.
 However, for those who love the look of the L80, the premium may be worth it.
 And ultimately, you are getting something that checks all the boxes for features you want in a good wireless compact keyboard.